Mardigian Museum of Armenian Art and Culture: Architecture

 The museum is housed in a historic building within the Armenian Patriarchate compound.
 The architecture combines traditional Armenian and local Levantine styles, characterized by thick stone walls, vaulted ceilings, and intricate geometric carvings.
 The layout of the museum is designed to harmonize with the monastic atmosphere of the surrounding St. James Monastery.
-A new roofing of the inner courtyard was added by French team specialized in museum design, since this opening is often prone to flooding in rainy weather.
+A new roofing of the inner courtyard was added by a French team specialized in museum design, since this opening is often prone to flooding in rainy weather.

 Location and accessibility

 The museum is located within the Armenian Quarter of the Old City of Jerusalem, near the St. James Cathedral.
-It offers informational materials in multiple languages, including English, Hebrew, French, Arabic or Armenian.
-Since the November 2022 reopening, visitors enter through a gate from Armenian Patriarchate Road across from the parking lot.
+It offers informational materials in multiple languages, including English, Hebrew, French, Arabic, and Armenian.
+Since the November 2022 reopening, visitors enter through a gate from Armenian Patriarchate Road across from a parking lot.
 Guided tours are available upon request.
-It is open on Tuesday through Saturday between 9-16 o'clock.
+It is open on Tuesday through Saturday between 9 and 16 o'clock.